Monterey Institute of International Studies — MPA

 The Peace Corps Master's International MPA is an innovative degree program that emphasizes teamwork, participation, learner empowerment, and asset-based transformation.
 Students will enjoy the benefit of a versatile, flexible MPA centered on the development of core competencies that prepare participants for a broad range of careers.
 The pre-service training provided on campus in Monterey integrates linguistic and cultural competencies with solid skills in public administration and nonprofit management.
 Opportunities to accelerate the degree program include additional trainings or in-service projects, allowing completion of the MPA in a total of 3 or 4 semesters on campus.
 Half-tuition scholarships are applied for the final semester of study following Peace Corps service.
 Students can earn up to 14 credit hours for service.
 Students also may apply for merit scholarships and financial aid for their studies at the Monterey Institute.

-The Graduate School of International Policy Studies (GSIPS) at the Monterey Institute of International Studies offers an MPA in International Management that prepares Peace Corps volunteers for international organizational strengthening and community development.
+The Graduate School of International Policy Studies (GSIPS) at the Monterey Institute of International Studies offers an MPA that prepares Peace Corps volunteers for international organizational strengthening and community development.

 The PCMI MPA program offers the opportunity to focus on NGO capacity strengthening both in degree studies and in developing and transitioning societies in Peace Corps service.
 PCMI MPA students apply their assignment to a Capstone Experience, a research project which explores a variety of development issues related to their work in Peace Corps.
 Capstone project planning begins in the first semester of study, and is overseen by a faculty advisor.
 Students will then conduct research for their Capstone while on assignment, ensuring that the academic work is related to the successful completion of their Peace Corps mission.

 The Monterey Institute offers rolling admissions, with entry in the Fall or Spring semester.
 Students may apply to the Monterey Institute online.
-Admission to the Monterey Institute MPA program requires a four-year US bachelor's degree (or equivalent), with a 3.0 grade point average on a 4.0 scale (or equivalent), including a minimum of two years of university-level language instruction.
-Application materials include an application form, statement of purpose, resume or CV, two reference letters, official transcripts undergraduate school, and application fee.
+Admission to the Monterey Institute MPA program requires a four-year US bachelor's degree (or equivalent), with a 3.0 grade point average on a 4.0 scale (or equivalent), including a minimum of one to two years of university-level language instruction or language equivalent proficiency, depending on your language of study.
+Application materials include an application form, statement of purpose, resume or curriculum vitae, two reference letters, official transcripts undergraduate school, and application fee.

 Students apply separately to Peace Corps, indicating Master's International on application form.